OmniOneID/did-release/release-V2.0.0.0/OpenDID_Installation_Guide-V2.0.0.0.md

 # 5. Installation and Registration

-This chapter explains how to install each component of Open DID through the Orchestrator and register the installed servers in the Open DID system.
+This chapter explains how to install each component of Open DID and register the installed servers to the Open DID system.

 'Open DID system registration' refers to the process of creating a DID Document for the installed server, registering it on the blockchain, and then obtaining a membership certificate through the TA server.
-This process is essential to ensure the reliability of servers within the Open DID system and for secure communication and authentication.
+This process is essential for ensuring the trustworthiness of servers within the Open DID system and for secure communication and authentication.
 The membership certificate is issued as a VC (Verifiable Credential) signed by the TA, indicating that the server is a trustworthy Entity guaranteed by the TA server within the Open DID system.

 The list of servers that require 'Open DID system registration' is as follows: